HadrienG2/3photons-rust/README.md

 - The `multi-threading` feature parallelizes the computation using multi- threading.
 By default, it generates results which are identical to the sequential version, but this has a performance, memory footprint and scalability cost.
-You can remove this constraint and optimize for performance instead by also enabling the `faster-threading` feature.
+You can remove this constraint and allow the program to take more performance shortcuts by also enabling the `faster-threading` feature.
 - The `standard-random` uses standard Rust abstractions for random number generation.
 The current algorithm (`xoshiro256+`) is _slower_ than what 3photons uses by default (`ranf`), but more friendly to parallelization